-AEMO has undertaken an impact assessment of the delayed provision of non-daily metering data by Jemena to market participants in the NSW and ACT Gas Market.
-The assessment concludes that the delay in providing timely non-daily metering data has had a material impact on NSW and ACT gas market participants and consumers.
+AEMO has undertaken the impact assessment of the delayed provision of quarterly metering data by Jemena to market participants in the NSW and ACT Gas Market.
+The assessment concludes that the delay in providing timely quarterly metering data has had a material impact on NSW and ACT gas market participants.